 That’s why a methodical and in-depth approach to selling to an organization is the best route.
 Often that involves talking to more than one person to an organization until you land on the most effective sales avenue.

-Depending on how involved your sales process is, it’s possible there are multiple people who could be involved in the sales decision, from a C-suite level executive to an on-the-ground director — even the development or accounting team.
+Depending on how involved your sales process is, multiple people could be involved in the sales decision, from a C-suite level executive to an on-the-ground director — even the development or accounting team.

 Here are some reasons why this deeper approach is more effective

-- It helps mitigate any challenges or roadblocks you might face should a contact or two change positions, or leave the company entirely
+- It helps mitigate any challenges or roadblocks you might face should contact or two change positions or leave the company entirely

-- It gives you multiple avenues for sharing the usefulness of your product for a variety of applications, departments, etc.
+- It gives you multiple avenues for sharing the use of your product for a variety of applications, departments, etc.